polylang/fse-classic/readme.txt

 == Frequently Asked Questions ==

-= How does it work ? =
+= How to add a language switcher in the Site Editor? ? =
-* Here is a video showing [how it works](https://wordpress.org/support/topic/how-it-works-56/)
+* Use a legacy widget: Here is a video showing [how to proceed](https://wordpress.org/support/topic/how-it-works-56/)

 == Changelog ==